 A fun and fresh cocktail, the Pineapple Mojito takes everything that we love about the time-tested and popular Mojito and adds the sweet, tropical taste of pineapple.
 It is both delicious and easy to mix up.

 This recipe is the brainchild of Martin Sadlemire at the Wequassett Resort in Chatham, Massachusetts.
-In it, Sadlemire adds both fresh pineapple and pineapple juice, giving it a tart and fresh tropical taste that is backed up by a fine aged rum from Brugal.
+In it, Sadlemire adds both fresh pineapple and pineapple juice, giving it a tart and fresh tropical taste that is backed up by a fine aged rum like Brugal Añejo.

 From a Mojito lover's perspective, this is a fantastic rendition.
 It's also very easy to offer guests the option of the original recipe, this pineapple version, or any other fruit Mojito.

-Brugal Añejo Rum is an 80-proof rum and if you make this mojito as the recipe states, you can expect it to be around 20% ABV (40 proof).
+Brugal Añejo Rum is an 80-proof rum and if you make this mojito as the recipe states, you can expect it to be around 20 percent ABV (40 proof).